Myst: Gameplay

 Myst's gameplay consists of a first-person journey through an interactive world.
 Players can interact with specific objects on some screens by clicking or dragging them.
 The player moves by clicking on locations shown on the screen; the scene then crossfades into another frame, and the player can explore the new area.
 Myst has an optional "Zip" feature to assist in rapidly crossing areas already explored; when a lightning bolt cursor appears, players can click and skip several frames to another location.
 While this provides a rapid method of travel, it can also cause players to miss important items and clues.
 Some items can be carried by the player and read, including journal pages which provide backstory.
 Players can only carry a single page at a time, and pages return to their original locations when dropped.

 To complete the game, the player must fully explore the island of Myst.
 There, the player discovers and follows clues to be transported via "linking books" to several "Ages", each of which is a self-contained mini-world.
 Each of the Ages—named Selenitic, Stoneship, Mechanical, and Channelwood—requires the user to solve a series of logical, interrelated puzzles to complete its exploration.
 Each Age must be explored to solve the game's primary puzzle on Myst.

-Apart from its predominantly nonverbal storytelling, Myst's gameplay is unusual among adventuring computer games in several ways.
+Apart from its predominantly nonverbal storytelling, Myst's gameplay was unusual among adventure games in several ways.
 The player is provided with very little backstory at the beginning of the game, and no obvious goals or objectives are laid out.
-This means that players must simply begin to explore.
 There are no obvious enemies, no physical violence, no time limit to complete the game, and no threat of dying at any point.
 The game unfolds at its own pace and is solved through a combination of patience, observation, and logical thinking.